Luminar-Neo-MacBook/Luminar-Neo-MacBook-download/README.md

 ## 📘 About Luminar-Neo MacBook

-**Luminar-Neo MacBook** is an advanced AI-powered photo editor designed for macOS.
+**Luminar Neo MacBook** is an advanced AI-powered photo editor designed for macOS.
 It combines creative tools with cutting-edge artificial intelligence to help photographers achieve professional results faster.

-The **Luminar-Neo installation guide for MacBook** provides detailed setup steps, ensuring you can start editing with tools such as portrait enhancement, sky replacement, and relight AI.
+The **Luminar Neo installation guide for MacBook** provides detailed setup steps, ensuring you can start editing with tools such as portrait enhancement, sky replacement, and relight AI.

 Unlike web-based solutions, **Luminar Neo on MacBook** offers complete offline editing with GPU acceleration and optimized workflows for Apple silicon (M1/M2/M3).
 This ensures smooth performance even with large RAW files.